-In 1979, Jimmy Carter’s President’s Commission on the Holocaust recommended the creation of a living memorial to the victims of the Holocaust.
+In 1979, President Carter’s Commission on the Holocaust, chaired by Holocaust Survivor and author Elie Wiesel, recommended the creation of a living memorial to the victims of the Holocaust.
 It observed that no issue “was as perplexing or as urgent as the need to insure that such a totally inhuman assault as the Holocaust—or any partial version thereof—never recurs.”
-To address that need, the commission recommended the creation of the Committee on Conscience.
+To address that need, the commission called for the creation of the Committee on Conscience.

 Committee on Conscience Mandate

 The Committee on Conscience mandate is to alert the national conscience, influence policy makers, and stimulate worldwide action to confront and work to halt acts of genocide or related crimes against humanity.
-To accomplish this, the Committee uses a wide range of actions, including public programs and activities, temporary exhibitions, and public or private communications with policy makers.
+To accomplish this, the Committee provides advice to the Museum’s Simon-Skjodt Center for the Prevention of Genocide whose purpose is to help build the emerging field of genocide prevention, including a global architecture aimed at preventing and responding to genocide and related crimes against humanity.

 The 1948 UN Convention on the Prevention and Punishment of the Crime of Genocide, which was signed by the United States in 1988, defines genocide as any of a number of acts committed with the intent to destroy, in whole or in part, a national, ethnical, racial, or religious group: